pepicrft/ppineraes-old/posts/2021-08-20-a-future-note-to-self-about-omniauth.md

 ---
-title: "A future note to self about Omniauth"
+title: 'A future note to self about Omniauth'
-categories: ["rails", "devise", "open-source", "omniauth"]
+categories: ['rails', 'devise', 'open-source', 'omniauth']
 layout: post
 ---